How to know when your association is ready for new membership software

 One of your organization’s most important responsibilities is to engage members.
 But sometimes it’s difficult to manage the timing and method of how you reach out.

 At the same time, your members have started asking for more benefits.
-They want modern perks such as an online social community and a mobile app to interact with your organization and other members.
+They want modern perks such as a mobile responsive online social community to interact with your organization and other members.

-You need a system that helps you leverage a social mobile app as an extension of your communication and marketing efforts.
-Through feeds and push notifications, you can send information to members instantly – all with a single click.
+You need a system that helps you leverage a social community as an extension of your communication and marketing efforts.
+Through feeds and email alerts, you can send information to members instantly – all with a single click.

-A mobile app for your membership management system enhances the member experience in many ways.
-For example, members can use the app to access the latest news and updates from your organization within a single feed.
+A built-in online community for your membership management system enhances the member experience in many ways.
+For example, members can access the latest news and updates from your organization within a single feed.

 Part of your organization’s mission includes connecting members with like-minded individuals.
-And, an online social community tied to your mobile app accelerates the process, building a new network of connections.
+And, an online social community accelerates the process by building a new network of connections.
 More ties between members means increased member engagement and deepened member loyalty.